abdusco/abdus.dev/src/posts/aspnetcore-multiple-sessions/index.md

 date: 2021-07-29
 ---

 Assume we have an app that gives users the option to [login with Google, GitHub, Facebook, etc.][social_auth].
-We want to let users login with any identity provider but store their session to access the claims they provide.
+We want to let users login with any identity provider and save their session to access the claims they provide later.

 For example, if I login with Google, it returns claims about the logged-in user, such as his name, email, account id.
 The same holds true for GitHub and all other OIDC providers.